vuetifyjs/docs-next/src/pages/en/components/banners.md

 ### Props

-#### Single-line (desktop)
+#### Single line

-**Single-line** VBanner is used for small amount of information and is recommended for desktop only implementations.
+**Single-line** VBanner is used for small amount of information and is recommended for **desktop** only implementations.
 You can optionally enable the **sticky** prop to ensure the content is pinned to the screen (note: does not work in IE11).
 You can find more information about [sticky positioning here](https://developer.mozilla.org/en-US/docs/Web/CSS/position).

 <example file="v-banner/prop-single-line" />